 Local government is increasingly involved in matters of health including the creation of safe and healthy places for people to live and work, planning schemes to manage where and how people live and work, a wide range of support services, mechanisms for residents to participate in decisions affecting the community, and planning for infrastructure such as transport and land use schemes.
 Increasingly, local government is responsible for public health and well-being plans and their implementation, and is increasingly involved in health promotion (see Chapter 7).
-External Systems of States Systems External Systems External Systems External Systems Second System

-For more information on health promotion. see Chapter 7
+For more information on health promotion, see Chapter 7